Getting ATOM and Staking It

 Keplr is a non-custodial wallet.

-Click Create new account.
-A new page offers you a mnemonic (a secret list of words) and asks you for a password.
+A new page offers you a mnemonic (a secret sequence of words either 12 or 24 words in length).
 Because you are in charge, it is important to understand the following points:

-- Whoever knows the mnemonic seed has access to all the assets in the wallet as easily as you do.
+- Whoever knows this mnemonic seed has access to all the assets in the wallet as easily as you do.
 This means that:

 - Nobody else should be looking at your screen right now.
 If that is not the case, click Back.